"Je ne suis pas un chef Japonais," Atsushi insists. He is not a Japanese chef.

 "Every cuisine is different, and for them to stay alive, creative, there must be something organic, natural; there must be a relaxed relationship with tradition.
 Tradition must be an inspiration, a help to create something new.
 When I cook I don't think about what type of cuisine I'm doing.
 I make my own thing.
 I try to surprise people.
 I discovered avant-gardist cuisine at 17 years old, and that's what I've been doing ever since.
 For me, cooking is an art form.
 I feel like both an artist and a craftsman.
 I need design.
 I need my food to be beautiful and tasty at the same time."

 Being served Atsushi's star dish is an amazing experience.
 It looks like a green UFO and dark grey Batmobile had a baby.
 And well, "Camouflage," as it's called, does taste like something from outer space, only incredibly good.
 You must penetrate a wonderful and surprising architectural forest to get to the Arctic char filet.
 It's deeply unsettling, and tastes like nothing else.
 You do taste the parsley and the fromage blanc powder.
 You don't know where you are, though, and that's OK, because it's good.
-It's even better if you've trusted Atsushi and you are drinking he's favourite Argentinean muscat.
+It's even better if you've trusted Atsushi and you are drinking he's favorite Argentinean muscat.
 Like more and more Parisians, he's a "vin nat" (natural wine) aficionado: another line drawn between him and the mainstream French scene.

 "I looked at that handmade plate, and the word 'camouflage' popped into my mind.
 What do I do with that?
 I thought: something green.
 Not salty, not sugary.
 I imagined something delicately bitter, with honey, parsley, and fish."
 When my French Japanese friend discovered Atsushi's food, she told me, "You'll just have to go.
 I can't describe what I just ate.
 It's like nothing you've ever tasted."
 Is it French?
 Japanese?
 Fusion?
 Molecular cuisine?
 "It's nothing like that.
 He does what he does.
 Just go."
 And it's true.
-From the coal chip, made of carbonised bamboo, to the cod and kale, it's wild and delicate, a poetic ode to nature.
+From the coal chip, made of carbonized bamboo, to the cod and kale, it's wild and delicate, a poetic ode to nature.

 "When I enter in a restaurant, I want to be surprised.
 I like to ask myself, 'What the hell is that?'
 I don't want to be put in a box.
 I don't ask myself what type of cuisine I'm making.
 I'm not a French chef, not a Japanese chef.
 Molecular cuisine is a thing from the past.
 I try to hide technique.
 I just want my food to look unique and genuine."

 "Camouflage" is spectacular, but I had to wait for the dessert to taste the dish he's most proud of.
 The beautiful handmade plates he serves it on gave him the idea.
-His inspirations for new dishes are often visual: "Sometimes I see a plate, and I think of colours and shapes."
+His inspirations for new dishes are often visual: "Sometimes I see a plate, and I think of colors and shapes."
 That's what happened with his blueberry, hinoki, and coal dessert.

-"With this dish, I wanted to play with colours," Atsushi says.
+"With this dish, I wanted to play with colors," Atsushi says.
 "I thought I could make it all grey.
 It makes you think of concrete—you don't want to eat that."
-Now, why would you want to create a dish that looks uneatable, Atsushi? t certainly looks like a concrete-flavoured ice cream with crispy concrete crumble on top, but not in a bad way.
+Now, why would you want to create a dish that looks uneatable, Atsushi? t certainly looks like a concrete-flavored ice cream with crispy concrete crumble on top, but not in a bad way.
 The rest of the plate was striped with a creamy grey alien nervous system, and I wanted more of it.
 It wasn't too sugary; it tasted like fresh blueberries from a childhood memory, with a light cypress touch that snaked like wind between high trees.

 I look at the small restaurant; it's nearly full.
 Fiona isn't alone to serve the very international clientele: "Everybody does everything here."
 Leandro, a stocky Argentinean with a boxer nose, brings desserts to an American couple.
 "We've known each other for a very long time.
 We lived together for six years in three different countries," Atsushi says.
 Leandro and Atsushi were roommates in Brussels, Barcelona, and Paris.
 "Since I've worked with him, I'm calmer.
 I don't shout anymore.
 Nobody shouts here."
-The kitchen looks like a watchmaker's workshop, except with the coal from carbonised bamboo always smouldering.
+The kitchen looks like a watchmaker's workshop, except with the coal from carbonized bamboo always smoldering.
 No shouting, no loud talking, barely any talking at all, in fact.
 Atsushi doesn't mind sound, though."I like house, techno, hip hop.
 Method Man, Mobb Deep, the Wu Tang Clan, the 90s, the golden era of rap.
 J Dilla also.
 I don't like Kanye West, I don't like pop music.
 I was a dancer, and I still love to dance.
 Music, dancing, travelling—all those things are very important in my life.
 I need new places, new sounds, new ideas to create new food.
 For me there is no coincidence in the creative process.
 I need to apply myself to think of something new, something good, and at the end, I find it."
 Atsushi seems interested in anything involving creativity.
 "I also like fashion.
 At 16, I hesitated between cooking and fashion design."
 And now cooking has taken over his life: "I can't travel whenever I want anymore.
 I've always worked abroad.
 I've worked in Paris, in Spain, in Belgium.
 I travelled everywhere.
 I was an apprentice in Copenhagen, in Stockholm, in Oslo.
 I've visited New York a few times."
 A big smile brightens his face.
 "The first time I went to New York, it was magic.
 It was 1998, I was 19 years old.
 I wasn't there for cooking at all; I wasn't a professional cook yet.
 I had an Afro, and people would look at me in weird ways in the streets.
 They weren't used to seeing a Japanese guy with that kind of hairstyle.
 I was fascinated by the joy, the energy of that city.
 It was like nothing I knew, it's so different from Paris.
 There was so much dancing, so much music, so much joy.
 When 9/11 happened, I was shocked and saddened.
 I didn't go back there for ten years.
 I went back two years ago.
 I rediscovered the city like it was the first time.
 It was even better.
 I really love New York."

 So why did he chose to settle in Paris?
 "I had four choices: Tokyo, Brussels, New York, and Paris.
 Tokyo was OK, but too Japanese, not cosmopolitan enough.
 Brussels looked small to me compared to Paris or New York.
 And I never worked in New York, I didn't know anybody there.
 Paris was a city I knew, there was an art de vivre linked to cuisine there.
 It was easy to open a restaurant.
 It's been working well since then.
 My clientele is mostly made of foreigners.
 I wish there were more Parisians.
 They may be more uptight than New Yorkers when it comes to cuisine.
 Maybe I'm too radical.
 Maybe the weight of tradition is too strong in Paris."